Website design process steps

 - Is the main goal of this website to inform, sell, or simply amuse?

 - What websites does the client like, in terms of aesthetics and functionality wherein you can draw inspiration from?

-- What does the client not like in a website?
+- What does the client not like on a website?
 What do they find annoying or cumbersome?

 - How do they expect to achieve their goals?

 This is essentially what you expect your website to do for your business and your clients.
-Once we have worked through this we do two things to kick of the web design process : keyword research with tools like Google keywords planner and also looking at competitor websites to see where they fall short in design and marketing, it’s always our goal to set a new industry in a standard when designing a website or revamping one..
+Once we have worked through this we do two things to kick of the web design process: keyword research with tools like Google keywords planner and also looking at competitor websites to see where they fall short in design and marketing.
+It’s always our goal to set a new industry standard when designing a website or revamping one.

-We have often found that just talking with a client and exposing them to somewhat to how the online world works allows them to make use of their industry knowledge in combination with ours to make for a really effective website.
-We insure both parties understand and identify goals early upfront, which greatly smooth ens out the process of the web design project.
+We have often found that just talking with a client and exposing them somewhat to how the online world works allow them to make use of their industry knowledge in combination with ours to make for a really effective website.
+We ensure both parties understand and identify goals upfront, which greatly smoothens out the process of the web design project.

 Sketching Out Website Scope Definition

-Next we would create what’s called a project scope.
-In a nutshell, project scope identifies exactly what tasks you will be completing for the client in terms of development, design and marketing.
+Next, we would create what’s called a project scope.
+In a nutshell, project scope identifies exactly what tasks you will complete for the client in terms of development, design and marketing.
 For example: